Expectations are that Asia will overtake the US as the largest global consumer market in the next couple of decades.

 The role of communication therefore plays a significant role in cross cultural training and individuals are guided towards reading between the lines and interpreting the context and body language of their Asian counterpart.

 The Role of Hierarchy:

-Many Asian societies subscribe to the Confucian philosophy and, as such, hierarchy is typically an overt part of Asian business structures.
+Many Asian societies, such as the Chinese, subscribe to the Confucian philosophy and, as such, hierarchy is typically an overt part of Asian business structures.
 Confucianism places great emphasis on the obligations due to others based on the status of the individual with whom one is interacting.

 To give an example, those who are older deserve unquestioned respect and obedience, deference is due to employees who may be older and within families, filial piety is essential.
 These sentiments are also incredibly important in Japanese, Thai and Indian cultures.